ponysmith/imgin/README.md

 	var myimgs = imgin();

 	//
-	// Let's assume theres some code here that adds some new lazy-loadable images to the DOM
+	// Let's assume there's some code here that adds new lazy-loadable images to the DOM
 	//

 	// Refresh the image set